cce-bigdataintro-1160/winter2020-site/2-bash.md

 5. Look at those files contents by printing some files in your directories using `cat` or `less`
 6. Lets organize this by first moving all files that start with `construction-spending` into the directory `construction-data`
 7. Rename `Iris.csv` into `Iris_Classification.csv` and move it into `iris-species`
-8. Delete the `capital.json` file.
-9. Delete the `delete-me` directory.
+8. Delete the `delete-me` directory.
-10. Create two new directories: `csv` and `mixed`
-11. Move the `construction-data` directory into the `mixed` directory
-12. Move the heart.csv file in `csv`
-13. Let's backup our whole directory `learning-shell` by copying it to the `~/Desktop` directory
-14. Check all of your changes using the UI
+9. Check all of your changes using the file explorer
-15. Create a file (using `vi` or `nano` editors) called `a_dataset.csv` in your home directory, write a few `csv` lines in it and save it.
+10. Create a file (using `vi` or `nano` editors) called `a_dataset.csv` in your home directory, write a few `csv` lines in it and save it.

 ### Use External Tools and Gnu Core Tools to enhance your shell skills
 * A quick view on other tools available to explore and manipulate files, the following will help us solve the most common data manipulation problems: identify csv file headers, provide file dimensions, select slices of files, split files and concatenate files